 During your lifetime, your body goes through a laundry list of changes, your mouth included.
-One major change that occurs in most adults between the age of 17-22 is the emergence of your third molars often called wisdom teeth due to there appearance at such a mature age in your life.
+One major change that occurs in most adults between the age of 17-22 is the emergence of your third molars often called wisdom teeth due to their appearance at such a mature age in your life.

 Why Do Wisdom Teeth Cause Issues

-- If a wisdom tooth is impacted, it can form a cyst on or around the site of the impacted wisdom tooth which can cause damage to the roots of other teeth and the bone that supports your teeth.
+- Cyst Formation: If a wisdom tooth is impacted, it can form a cyst on or around the site of the impacted wisdom tooth which can cause damage to the roots of other teeth and the bone that supports your teeth.

-- When wisdom teeth come in, often your mouth is not big enough to accommodate your new teeth, which causes your teeth to move which causes overcrowding, crooked teeth, and headaches.
+- Overcrowding: When wisdom teeth come in, often your mouth is not big enough to accommodate your new teeth, which causes your teeth to move which causes overcrowding, crooked teeth, and headaches.

-- Wisdom teeth that are not in the correct position or crooked, this can allow food to become trapped inside the new space created.
+- Cavities: Wisdom teeth that are not in the correct position or crooked, this can allow food to become trapped inside the new space created.
 This gives bacteria room to grow ultimately leading to cavities.

-- When your teeth are overcrowded and being moved by the growth of your wisdom teeth, it can cause your teeth to rub and grind against one another.
+- Tooth Damage: When your teeth are overcrowded and being moved by the growth of your wisdom teeth, it can cause your teeth to rub and grind against one another.
 This could lead to your teeth chipping, cracking or becoming worn down beyond repair.